Skip navigation menu

 We are facing a budget crisis

 Inflation, healthcare costs, and school spending mandates are rising much faster than local revenue.
-Only the voters can stop dozens of layoffs to police, fire, public works, library, and other City services.
+Only the voters can stop 60+ layoffs to police, fire, public works, library, and other City services.

 How did we get here?